The Lexington, Islington: 21st century

-The building now housing The Lexington was erected in 1875–6.
-It was then known as the Belvidere, and was a new construction for the earlier tavern of that name on the same site.
-It was designed by the architect W. E. Williams and built by Robert Marr.

 The Lexington was particularly badly hit by a reform of London business rates in 2017, with a proposed increase of more than 200 percent (the average for London music venues being about 38 per cent).
 The venue challenged this and managed to get somewhat of a reduction to an increase of 118 percent.

 The venue's existence has been threatened further by the COVID-19 pandemic.
 The Lexington were among the beneficiaries of the Cultural Recovery Fund administered by Arts Council England, announced on October 12, 2020.
-The venue stated that those funds “will go some way in mitigating the financial damage and debt accumulated over the last seven months of closure” but that they are “still in serious peril” as they were only awarded 40% of the funding they applied for.
+The venue stated that those funds "will go some way in mitigating the financial damage and debt accumulated over the last seven months of closure" but that they are "still in serious peril" as they were only awarded 40% of the funding they applied for.
 In November the Music Venue Trust announced a campaign which highlighted the 30 UK music venues deemed still in crisis, one of which is The Lexington.
-The venue are currently running a crowdfunder to raise what is still needed.
+The venue had a crowdfunder to raise what was still needed.

+The current manager is Delia Sparrow of Mambo Taxi, Ye Nuns and Phantom Pregnancies.